zelihauslu/Marvel-App/README.md

  ## Marvel App

-i show how to create a App in which we can search all Marvel characters and comics with **Marvel API** using *SwiftUI*
+I show how to create a App in which we can search all Marvel characters and comics with **Marvel API** using *SwiftUI*

 #### Keywords
 - MVVM